corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ##### JIRA Workflow

 The Identity Manager service can use JIRA to manage the certificate signing request approval work flow.
-This can be enabled by referencing the JIRA CSR workflow plugin within the config file along with the associated configuration
+This can be enabled by referencing the JIRA CSR workflow plugin within the configuration file along with the associated configuration
 parameters:

 ```guess